shimpe/mitola/README.md

 # mitola
-supercollider quark for microtonal music composition; microtonal counterpart to panola
+MIcro TOnal LAnguage for supercollider; microtonal counterpart to Panola